hirememorey/nba-lineup-optimizer/docs/project_overview.md

 The model is built on the premise that a player's value is deeply contextual.
 It depends not only on their talent but also on their specific role and how that role interacts with the roles of their teammates and opponents.

-### 1. Player Archetypes
+### 1. Player Archetypes ✅ **IMPLEMENTED**

-To capture a player's on-court role, the system categorizes every player into one of **eight distinct archetypes**.
-These are not traditional positions (PG, SG) but are instead based on playstyle.
+To capture a player's on-court role, the system categorizes every player into one of **three distinct archetypes** based on rigorous data analysis.
+These are not traditional positions (PG, SG) but are instead based on playstyle, determined using PCA-based feature engineering and multi-metric clustering evaluation.

-- **How it Works**: Players are clustered using a K-means algorithm on a rich dataset of 48 advanced statistics.
-These stats are chosen to describe *how* a player plays (e.g., drive frequency, shot distance, time of possession) rather than *how well* they play.
+- **How it Works**: Players are clustered using K-means algorithm on PCA-transformed features derived from 48 advanced statistics.
+The analysis revealed that k=3 with PCA (80% variance) provides optimal basketball-meaningful separation.

-- **The 8 Archetypes**:
+- **The 3 Implemented Archetypes**:
-  1. Scoring Wings
-  2. Non-Shooting, Defensive Minded Bigs
-  3. Offensive Minded Bigs
-  4. Versatile Frontcourt Players
-  5. Offensive Juggernauts
-  6. 3&D
-  7. Defensive Minded Guards
-  8. Playmaking, Initiating Guards
+  1. **Big Men** (51 players, 18.7%): High height, wingspan, frontcourt presence, paint touches
+     - *Examples*: Jonas Valančiūnas, Anthony Davis, Rudy Gobert, Giannis Antetokounmpo
+  2. **Primary Ball Handlers** (86 players, 31.5%): High usage, driving ability, playmaking skills
+     - *Examples*: LeBron James, Stephen Curry, Kevin Durant, James Harden
+  3. **Role Players** (136 players, 49.8%): Balanced contributors, catch-and-shoot ability, defensive presence
+     - *Examples*: Al Horford, Brook Lopez, Nicolas Batum, Jrue Holiday

 ### 2. Lineup Superclusters